Compact Ice Maker Review: Top 5 Features to Look For

 For the purpose of this guide, we’ll be focusing exclusively on the versatile and popular countertop models.

-What Features Matter in a Compact Ice Maker?
+Features That Matter in a Compact Ice Maker

 What separates a great ice maker from a glorified water-chiller?
 The answer lies in the features.
 Here’s what I look for when I’m testing a new unit.